rapid7/ssh-badkeys/README.md

 This collection depends on submissions from researchers to stay relevant.
 If you are aware of a static key (host or authorized), please open an [Issue](https://github.com/rapid7/ssh-badkeys/issues) or submit a Pull Request.
 The [Issues](https://github.com/rapid7/ssh-badkeys/issues) list also contains a wishlist of known bad keys that we would like to include.

+For additional key types and a broader scope, take a look at the [Kompromat](https://github.com/BenBE/kompromat) project.